abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/02-components/readme.md

 export default Wine;
 ```

-Pretty cool that was less code.
-Notice that the JSX can simply be returned without needing to be wrapped in an render method.
+One immediately obvious point in favor of Functional components is that they use less code.
+Notice also that the JSX can simply be returned without needing to be wrapped in an render method.
 You might also see developers using arrow function syntax instead:

 ```jsx
 import React from "react";